lux-orc/TimeSeries_Aquarius/README.md

 # Purpose

-To download the time series data from Aquarius.
+To download the time series data from Aquarius and organise the data in `DataFrame`s.

 # Requirements